Andreas-Edling/parseval/README.md

 # parseval
-A simple parser combinator lib,
+A simple parser combinator lib, containing
++ common parsers, combiners
 + parsers for parsing (a subset of) collada files